solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 iterations than the best approach.
-The impressive performance of the Robin-Neumann approach can also be observed for smaller time steps; in general, for cases like this, if the time step is sufficiently small, the Robin-Neumann approach requires minimal iterations; however, once the time step is large, then the Robin approach diverges or becomes uncompetitive.
+The impressive performance of the Robin-Neumann approach can also be observed for smaller time steps; in general, for cases like this, if the time step is sufficiently small, the Robin-Neumann approach requires minimal iterations; however, once the time step is large, the Robin approach diverges or becomes uncompetitive.

 ### First-Order Euler vs Second-Order Backward Time Schemes